-The Athletic Training Program at Lindenwood University-Belleville is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and is considered an extension of the Athletic Training Program at Lindenwood University-St. Charles.
-However, beginning in the 2017-2018 academic year, the program will no longer be accepting new students at the Belleville Campus.
+The Athletic Training Program at Lindenwood University-Belleville is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+The Lindenwood University-Belleville program is an extension of the Athletic Training Program at Lindenwood University-St. Charles.
+The Lindenwood University-Belleville program has chosen to Voluntarily Withdraw its CAATE Accreditation effective June 30, 2021.
+The Lindenwood University-St. Charles accreditation will not be affected by the change.
 If you are visiting this page as a potential Lindenwood Belleville student, we encourage you to consider one of our other health-related majors such as Exercise Science, Exercise Science with Pre-Athletic Training track, Biology, etc.

 ABOUT ATHLETIC TRAINING

 Athletic trainers are allied healthcare professionals who specialize in the prevention, emergency care, clinical diagnosis, and therapeutic rehabilitation of athletic injuries and medical conditions.
 Athletic trainers work with physicians and other healthcare professionals to provide athletes and patients with proven and effective sports medicine services.
 The athletic training program at Lindenwood University has been continually accredited by the Commission on Accreditation of Athletic Training Education (CAATE) since its inception in 2003.

 EARNING A DEGREE IN ATHLETIC TRAINING AT LINDENWOOD UNIVERSITY

 Lindenwood University offers a Bachelor of Science in athletic training, which involves a dynamic, blended learning experience with a strong course curriculum and diverse set of clinical rotations.
 Highlights of our specialized program include: